aklivity/zilla-docs/src/how-tos/amazon-msk/production.md

 :::

 ::: info
-When your Public MSK Proxy is ready, the [CloudFormation console](https://console.aws.amazon.com/cloudformation) will show **`CREATE_COMPLETE`** for the newly created stack.
+When your Public MSK Proxy is ready, the [CloudFormation console](https://console.aws.amazon.com/cloudformation) will show `CREATE_COMPLETE` for the newly created stack.
 :::

-### Verify Public MSK Proxy Service
+## Verify Public MSK Proxy Service

 Navigate to the [EC2 Management Console](https://console.aws.amazon.com/ec2) and make sure you have selected the desired region in the upper right corner, such as `US East (N. Virginia) us-east-1`.

 Under the `Resources by Region` section, select the `Instances` resource box to show your `Instances`.
 Select either of the Public MSK Proxy instances launched by the CloudFormation template to show the details.

 ::: info
-They each have an IAM Role name starting with `aklivity-public-msk-proxy`.
+They each have an IAM Role name starting with `zilla-plus-public-msk-proxy`.
 :::

 Find the `Public IPv4 Address` and then SSH into the instance.